delftswa2017/desosa2017/matplotlib/chapter.md

 <a name="context-view"></a>

-Next we will look into the relationships that exist between Matplotlib and its environment.
-This section also defines what the system does and doesn't do, and the boundaries between it and the outside world [[2]](#rw).
+Next we will look into the boundary that separates between Matplotlib and its environment, a.k.a the system's runtime context.
+This describes what the system does and doesn't do, and how the system interacts with external entities [[2]](#rw).

 ### 3.1.
 System Scope